Interesting Cyprus Facts

 CURRENCY

 Cyprus has employed the use of the EURO as its currency since 2008.
-Several shops in the coastal tourist areas offer good rates for currency exchange.
 Cash and credit cards are accepted almost everywhere, and it is advised to always pay in local currency when using a card.
 Banks remain closed for the whole weekend, but there are numerous ATMs, which are always accessible.
-REVOLUT is also widely accepted across the island.
+Online banks such as REVOLUT are also widely accepted across the island.

 TERRAIN